 Best Accessories Sony A6100 Conclusions

-I hope you guys found this list useful.
-I spend a lot of time testing out this gear on different cameras and if I’ve made any mistakes or if there is something you recommend let me know.
+I hope you found this helpful list.
+I spend a lot of time testing out this gear on different cameras, and if I’ve made any mistakes or if there is something you recommend, let me know.
 I’m a nerd for customizing my cameras with accessories.